Ever wondered how those pretty waters flanked by towering mountains get to be such unbelievable shades of turquoise?

 Since the light reflected off the glacial or rock flour has a lot to do with the intensity of the colour of these lakes, the best way to view them is from up above.

-This flight takes passengers to the best seat in the house to view the iconic and strikingly beautiful Garibaldi Lake, as well as past the other awe-inspiring sights of Garibaldi Provincial Park, such as the Black Tusk.
+These flight give passengers the best seat in the house to view the iconic and strikingly beautiful Garibaldi Lake, Rumbling Glacier, Howe Sound, and Hanging Glacier, as well as past the other awe-inspiring sights of Squamish’s coast mountains.